-Pre-proceedings process fails to reduce length of care proceedings, but can help divert cases from courtMay 20th, 2013 in Health /
+Pre-proceedings process fails to reduce length of care proceedings, but can help divert cases from courtMay 20, 2013 in Medicine & Health / Health

 A major new report on a procedure that aims to reduce the duration of care proceedings for children has found it made no significant difference to what happened in court, and cases lasted just as long regardless of whether they involved the 'pre-proceedings' process.

 The findings from the University of East Anglia and University of Bristol study come at a time when the government is seeking to reduce the duration of care proceedings to 26 weeks.
 The report's authors say that if this is to be achieved, the courts will need to take more account of the pre-proceedings process.